Aligning Probabilistic Beliefs under Informative Missingness: LLM Steerability in Clinical Reasoning: Prompt design

 \subsection{Laboratory test serialization}

-Following the previous instruction, we include the patient's laboratory test results through serialization.
+Following the previous instruction, we include the patient's laboratory test results via serialization.
 The latter consists of listing all results in a textual format.
-Figure~\ref{fig:serialization} shows the two serialization strategies applied to the same patient.
-Dates and ages have been modified to preserve anonymity.
+The example shows the missingness indicator serialization strategy applied to a synthetically generated patient with a subset of measurements (for illustrative purposes).